Shubhankar118/-UI-Test-Automation-/README.md

 Page Object Model (POM) Implementation: Refactor the framework to follow the Page Object Model for better scalability and maintainability.
 Parallel Test Execution: Enable parallel test execution to reduce the time taken for test completion.
-Enhanced Reporting: Integrate tools like Allure or ExtentReports for more comprehensive test reports.
 Cross-Browser Testing: Extend the framework to support more browsers and platforms for comprehensive test coverage.
 Continuous Integration (CI): Set up CI pipelines with tools like Jenkins or GitHub Actions to automate test execution on each code commit.
 Trade-offs